Agency | SapientNitro Role | Art Direction, UI, Visual Design Client | Michael Kors Link | Shop The Look

 For the Product Listing Page, the idea is that the user would be able to look at a general category page and still be able to find the The Look within it.
 We had to doodle a little to figure this one out.
 After we decided on two ways of visual treatment through differentiation of the product photography and type style.
 We also decided to add a filtration system to the left rail so that the user could filter through different Looks of the their choosing.
 We account for various product type scenarios.

 The client asked for different ways in which we could differentiate content within the PLP grid system.
 That said, we proposed using a CIG system that would be templatized throughout the site.
 We narrowed down three different sizes that the user could choose along with individual business goals that could be implemented within each CIG template.
 The goal was to have each template be robust but also live within the MK look and feel as well as functionality.
 One CIG module we came up with takes up an entire 4 row column within the grid.
 It has the ability to expand down thus pushing down some of the grid content to present content from within the grid.
 The main goal behind this particular module is to appeal with an editorial approach and tell a small story from within the PLP.
 Another CIG that we came up with encompasses another group of 4 products but from a vertical approach.
 This particular CIG module starts off as a two-grid unit, and expands into a 4.
 Again, the goal of this CIG is to appeal from an editorial approach.
 From a visual approach, the idea is to maintain the 2-block visuals within the 4-block.
 The third and final CIG unit is data driven and pulls content through statics of MK choosing.
 For example, within a regular PLP, if the business side decided that they wanted to focus on just up selling handbags within a dresses page, they could pull their most popular bags and have them appear within the data driven unit.

 Users would gain the ability to see The Look amongst their Search results.
-For example, for Brown Bag, the results of Brown Bag would also include any looks that contain brown bags.
+For example, for Floral, the results of Floral would also include any looks that contains a floral attribute.

 product detail page